-Much of what we grow in the garden is in the wild and thrives in our great forests.
-I have selected some favorites of mine from this garden wild.
-‘Tis the season for Chanterelles, an impressive find on its own.
+Much of what we grow in the garden is also available in the wild and thrives in our great forests.
+This recipe for roasted chanterelles with wild greens and toasted black walnuts takes advantage of some of the wild foods we can find outside our back doors.

 • Maldon sea salt (to taste)